Donkeyskin: Greece

 In a Greek variant from Epeirus collected by Austrian consul Johann Georg von Hahn with the title Allerleirauh, a widowed king declares he wants to marry his own daughter, despite her protests.
 To delay him, the princess asks him to fashion her two dresses of gold and a bed that can furrow through the ground to reach any other place.
 The king gives her the requested items; she takes the dresses, some ducats for money, jumps on the bed and goes to another city.
 The city's prince, during a hunt, finds the princess, wrapped in furs, in the forest and takes her in as a goose herder.
 Some time later, this prince holds a grand ball, and the princess attends it with her dress of gold.
 She dazzles the prince, but escapes the ball back to her low station, and throws some ducats to delay the prince.
 He becomes interested in finding her, so he holds two more balls.
 After the third ball, the princess loses one of her shoes and the prince tries it on every maiden, but cannot find its owner.
 At last, the princess, still wearing her golden dress underneath the animal furs, goes to bring some water to the prince, and he recognizes her.

 Von Hahn summarized a Greek tale from Smyrna: after his wife dies, a king promises to marry one that can fit the dead queen's ring on her finger.
 The ring fits on his daughter, and he tries to marry her.
 To stop her father, she is advised by a being named Miren to ask for three seamless dresses: one of silver, another of gold and a third of pearl.
 The devil, disguised as an old man, gives the king the dresses, to the princess's horror.
 Miren guides the princess to a cave in the outskirts of another town, and she gives food and water for the princess for six months.
 One day, a prince, during a hunt, stops to rest in front of the cave and prepares some food.
 Drawn by the smell, the princess comes out of the cave; the prince finds her and takes her in to his castle.
-The princess, called Μαλλιαρή due to her hairy appearance, she only nods in agreement as she does her chores.
+The princess, called Μαλλιαρή (Malliarí;meaning"Shaggy") due to her hairy appearance, she only nods in agreement as she does her chores.
 The prince then holds three balls, one on each night, and the princess, doffing her shaggy appearance, wears each of the dresses for each night.
 The prince becomes ill with longing, and his mother asks for some food to be prepared for him.
 The princess bakes a bread for him and hides her ring, then a clock, and lastly a string of pearls.